-Family vacations can prove to be costly and time consuming, but they are truly worth every penny.
-When I was married I made sure that our family took at least one vacation a year.
-I’m talking big, week-long, go somewhere amazing vacation.
-Now that I’m divorced I don’t have that luxury, but you better believe I am doing all I can to plan for the next vacation I can take as soon as I possibly can.
+Family vacations can prove to be costly and time-consuming, but they are truly worth every penny.
+When I was married, I made sure that our family took at least one vacation a year.
+I’m talking big, week-long, go somewhere fantastic vacation.
+Now that I’m divorced, I don’t have that luxury, but you better believe I am doing all I can to plan for the next vacation I can take as soon as I possibly can.
 Why?
-Why are family vacation so important to me?
+Why is taking a family vacation so vital to me?

-For starters family vacations provide your family a chance to disconnect from every day life, and reconnect with each other.
+For starters, family vacations provide your family a chance to disconnect from everyday life and reconnect with each other.
 There’s no work to be done, phone calls to take (leave your cell phone at the hotel), and no unexpected neighbors stopping by just to chat.
 You have your family all to yourself, and you need to make the most of it.
-Family vacations are a great time to really find out what is happening in your family’s life and heart.
-I know it may sound corny, but the busyness of everyone’s daily tasks can really take it’s toll on your family.
-Use this time to really invest in your family and find out what you’ve missed.
+Family vacations are a great time to find out what is happening in your family’s life and heart.
+I know it may sound corny, but the busyness of everyone’s daily tasks can take its toll on your family.
+Use this time to invest in your family and find out what you’ve missed.

-If all of those reasons aren’t enough for you consider giving everyone a break.
-Life can get crazy and hectic so relax and live a little .
+If all of those reasons aren’t enough for you to consider giving everyone a break.
+Life can get crazy and hectic so relax and live a little.
 Everyone deserves a break from time to time, so do yourself and your family a favor and give them one!
-Make sure you have a day or two planned out to just kick back and take everything in, and by everything I mean nothing.
+Make sure you have a day or two planned out just to kick back and take everything in, and by everything, I mean nothing.
 Go to the pool, sit on a dock, lay under the stars.
 Just stop for a while and enjoy not having any responsibilities.

 Are family vacations important to you?
 I would love to hear about some of your favorite family vacation memories!